What happens to the Ezypay Fees when a payment Fails

-Please note that the transaction fees and failed payment fees are accumulative until they have been collected successfully, either through the customer or through the merchant (being a manual collection over the counter)
+Please note that transaction fees and failed payment fees are accumulative until they have been collected successfully, either through the customer or through the merchant (being a manual collection over the counter).

-If the merchant chooses to write-off (remove or cancel) a failed payment all fees will be deducted from their upcoming settlement, even though it is customer paid fees.
+If the merchant chooses to write-off (remove or cancel) a failed payment all fees will be deducted from their upcoming settlement, even if the set up is customer pays the fees.

 Example on how fees are applied for customer paid fees

 This scenario shows how the fees are applied if a customer has multiple failed payments